Resources

 DropboxFile Sharing

 Dropbox is great for general files but fails for spatial data delivery.
-Here are the five pain points pushing surveyors to purpose-built alternatives.
+The five pain points pushing surveyors to purpose-built alternatives.

 April 12, 2026